Richard Ledgett: Career

 In 1988, he began working for the National Security Agency, where he served in a variety of positions in the cybersecurity division.

 Previous positions at NSA included Deputy Director for Analysis and Production (2009–2010), Deputy Director for Data Acquisition (2006–2009), Assistant Deputy Director for Data Acquisition (2005–2006), and Chief, NSA/CSS Pacific (2002–2005).

 From 2012 to 2013 he was the Director of the NSA/CSS Threat Operations Center, responsible for round-the-clock cryptologic activities to discover and counter adversary cyber efforts.

-From June 2013 to his appointment as Deputy Director in January 2014, Ledgett headed the investigation of leaks regarding NSA surveillance programs made by Edward Snowden.
+From June 2013 to his appointment as Deputy Director in January 2014, Ledgett headed the investigation of the Snowden disclosures.

 On February 3, 2017, Ledgett announced that he would be retiring in the spring.
 His successor was George C. Barnes.

 On August 15, 2017, Ledgett was elected to M&T Bank Corporation's Board of Directors.

 Ledgett was part of a group of former intelligence officials that signed a letter that stated the Biden laptop story “has the classic earmarks of a Russian information operation".
 It was in fact revealed the laptop contained no evidence of Russian disinformation, and portions of its contents have been verified as authentic.
 On January 20, 2025, Ledgett's security clearance was suspended.